 The site will benefit from almost £1 million of investment to transform the premises into a bistrot for 140 diners and create up to 50 jobs for local people.

-Major renovation work will soon begin in the building on the corner of Lord Street and Neville Street to create Bistrot Pierre’s beautiful French-styled interiors in readiness to open in Autumn 2017.
+Major renovation work will soon begin in the building on the corner of Lord Street and Neville Street to create Bistrot Pierre’s French-styled interiors in readiness for the opening.